Hire a temporary foreign worker through the Agricultural Stream: Program requirements

 • on-farm housing

-• must ensure that the rent does not cost more than 30% of the TFW's gross monthly earnings.
+• must ensure that the rent doesn’t cost more than 30% of the TFW's gross monthly earnings

-Note: The TFW is not required to stay in the housing provided by the employer and may choose to leave in favour of private accommodation.
+Note: The TFW isn’t required to stay in the housing provided by the employer and may choose to leave in favour of private accommodation.
 However, the TFW may need to provide advance notice to the employer or the commercial establishment regarding the departure date.
+The submission of an attestation that TFWs have chosen their own housing doesn’t exempt the employer from ensuring housing remains available from the date of arrival to the date of departure.
+Specifically, the approved housing inspection report (HIR) must ensure enough space for all TFWs listed on the LMIA, whether they reside in the accommodation or not.

 Housing inspection

-Effective January 1, 2018, new requirements will need to be followed to confirm that the housing provided to temporary foreign agricultural workers has been inspected, and that all conditions on the housing inspection report have been addressed prior to obtaining a decision.
+Effective January 1, 2018, new requirements will need to be followed to confirm that the housing provided to temporary foreign agricultural workers has been inspected, and that all conditions on the HIR have been addressed prior to obtaining a decision.

 These additional requirements will include that:

-• indicate that the housing has been inspected within the last eight months prior to the date the LMIA application is received by Service Canada; and
+• indicate that the housing has been inspected within the last 8 months prior to the date the LMIA application is received by Service Canada, and

 Employers in British Columbia must:

-Failure to meet the requirements for the housing inspection report without justification will result in the LMIA application being considered incomplete.
+Failure to meet the requirements for the HIR without justification will result in the LMIA application being considered incomplete.

-Although a housing inspection report with a “pass with conditions” status will still be accepted for the purpose of processing an LMIA application, a decision will not be rendered until the employer has provided evidence that all conditions on the housing inspection report have been addressed.
+Although an HIR with a “pass with conditions” status will still be accepted for the purpose of processing an LMIA application, a decision won’t be rendered until the employer has provided evidence that all conditions on the HIR have been addressed.

 Employers are responsible for any costs that may be associated to having the housing inspected.
 Under no circumstances can employers recover these costs from the TFW.

-Important: Please note employers who are using commercial accommodations 3 stars or above are not required to submit an HIR.
+Important: Employers who are using commercial accommodations 3 stars or above aren’t required to submit an HIR.

 Health and workplace safety